Unmasking Degenerative Disc Disease: A Pathway to Active Living

 This component forms the core of the disc and is a jelly-like substance capable of withstanding significant compressive forces.

-Given that these intervertebral discs LACK a direct blood supply, they rely on the end-plates of the vertebral bodies for nutrient circulation.
-Any issues that result in a decrease in the regular fluid exchange within this region can lead to a multitude of degenerative conditions.
+Given that these intervertebral discs LACK a direct blood supply, they rely on the end plates of the vertebral bodies for nutrient circulation.
+Any issues resulting in a decrease in the regular fluid exchange within this region can lead to many degenerative conditions.

 What Is Degenerative Disc Disease?